japanninja74/OS_embedded-LINUX-crypto-core/README.md

 In order to save time, a version of the bsp can be downloaded [here](https://mega.nz/file/NHNHzTYB#UCP6dy67P80xzV5r_mvvZvwBLSUyGVFZmOuWuZBe2bQ).
 This version only works with petalinux 2022.1.

 ### Creating the BSP from scratch
+- open a new terminal on your desktop
 - install the git application
   ```console
   sudo apt install git